Estimated reading time: 9 minutes

 In the process of making a career transition, many things happen that could upset your financial status.
 Therefore, it’s proper to start saving before you finally decide to make a move.

-Even though these jobs may carry higher earning potential, the road to getting there requires significant investments in time and money.
 Professional certification achievements, like those offered by GARP, do not come easily or cheaply.

 Matching skills to requirements

 If you have a background in mathematics, technology, legal, and statistics, there could be a decent amount of shareable skills between your current and various jobs around the world.

 Of critical importance, though, is the ability to analyze numbers and get a story from them.
 Some of the skills that you can benchmark against include:

 You might find that you have many matching skill sets with the list above.
 However, even if you are coming from a non-mathematical background, you can learn many of these in a short time.

 Enrolling in a professional certification course is a great way to get a head start.

 Personality traits required